Data frame features

 let peopleRecds =

-[ { Name = "Joe"; Age = 51; Countries = [ "UK"; "US"; "UK"] }
+[ { Name = "Joe"; Age = 51; Countries = ["UK"; "US"; "UK"] }

-{ Name = "Tomas"; Age = 28; Countries = [ "CZ"; "UK"; "US"; "CZ" ] }
+{ Name = "Tomas"; Age = 28; Countries = ["CZ"; "UK"; "US"; "CZ"] }

-{ Name = "Eve"; Age = 2; Countries = [ "FR" ] }
+{ Name = "Eve"; Age = 2; Countries = ["FR"] }

-{ Name = "Suzanne"; Age = 15; Countries = [ "US" ] } ]
+{ Name = "Suzanne"; Age = 15; Countries = ["US"] } ]

-let peopleList = Frame.ofRecords peopleRecds
+Frame.ofRecords peopleRecds

-let people = peopleList |> Frame.indexRowsString "Name"
+|> Frame.indexRowsString "Name"

-Expanding objects in columns
+Expanding nested objects

 let peopleNested =